janboone/department/meetingMarch2016.md

     * use webforms
     * if someone deviates from committee's proposal, needs to motivate
-    * tenure/promotion committee can disregard "no" votes that are badly motivated
+    * do we allow the tenure/promotion committee to disregard "no" votes that are badly motivated?

 Task allocation